Azure/azure-sdk-for-go/documentation/developer_setup.md

 An SDK that uses code generated clients directly exposes the Autorest-generated code to consumers of the module and is the preferred approach.
 The [azkeys][azkeys_directory] module is an example of a code generated client (CGC).

-Note that for data-plane CGCs, client constructors must be hand-written as there's no consisten form of authentication across data-plane services.
+Note that for data-plane CGCs, client constructors must be hand-written as there's no consistent form of authentication across data-plane services.

 ### Internally Generated Clients